MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 - one by an administrator (Holly), who approved the activation and assignment of the Global Administrator role to Patti Fernandez.
 - another by Alex Wilber, who self-approved the assignment of the Helpdesk administrator role to his user account.

-In this exercise, you will conduct a third form a PIM approval, which is having a (non-admin) user approve the assignment of a role to another user.
+In this exercise, you will conduct a third form of PIM approval, which is having a (non-admin) user approve the assignment of a role to another user.

 In an attempt to decrease overhead but still maintain a secure way of managing administrator roles, Holly decided to allow Alex Wilber and Joni Sherman to approve each other’s request to activate the Intune Administrator role.
 This will allow Alex and Joni to perform device management tasks within Intune without having to wait for Holly to approve their requests.